jar2333/WFCpp/Tutorial.md

 ## Solver tutorial

 This brief tutorial covers how to use the Solver module to invoke the WFC algorithm.
-We will use it to tile a grid with strings, which will function as our set of tiles.
+We will use it to effectively tile a grid with strings, which will function as our set of tiles.
 We include the necessary headers:

 ```c++
 #include <Solver.h>